 Planned relocation efforts should only be conducted voluntarily and are to be considered as a last resort when safe in situ adaptation or other options have been exhausted.
 Where it is found to be necessary, planned relocation processes should be designed and implemented with the close involvement of the community and careful attention to community needs, rights and aspirations in order to achieve reduced vulnerability and increased resilience.

-In general terms, international policy has long given only limited recognition to migration and displacement induced by climate change, disasters and other environmental causes.
-However, renewed international efforts have culminated in the recognition of climate change impacts on human mobility under the Cancun Agreement in 2010 as part of the UNFCCC Adaptation Framework.
-Specifically, the Cancun Agreement emphasised the need for critical understanding of and coordination and cooperation on issues of climate change-induced displacement, migration and planned relocation at national, regional and international levels.
+Specifically, the Cancun Adaptation Framework emphasised the need for critical understanding of and coordination and cooperation on issues of climate change-induced displacement, migration and planned relocation at national, regional and international levels.
 In 2015, at COP21 in Paris, the Task Force on Displacement was created under the Warsaw International Mechanism for Loss and Damage associated with Climate Change Impacts (WIM) to formulate recommendations for addressing the adverse effects of climate change on displacement.

-Other normative frameworks aimed at strengthening the resilience of people and reducing the adverse effects of climate change on development include the Sendai Framework for Disaster Risk Reduction (2015–2030), which was formulated with the assistance of the United Nations Office for Disaster Risk Reduction (UNDRR, formerly UNISDR).
-It is a non-binding agreement that seeks to tackle disasters and their impacts, including displacements.
+The Sendai Framework for Disaster Risk Reduction (2015–2030), formulated with the assistance of the United Nations Office for Disaster Risk Reduction (UNDRR, formerly UNISDR) is a non-binding agreement that seeks to tackle disasters and their impacts, including displacements.
 It aims to do so by minimising climate and disaster impacts in vulnerable countries.
 In particular, the Sendai Framework recognises migrants and displaced persons as key stakeholders in planning disaster risk reduction.

 The Nansen Initiative and the subsequent Platform on Disaster Displacement (PDD) are non-binding, state-led international processes that address the lack of protection for those displaced across borders by climate change-related disasters.
 The Nansen Initiative was a bottom-up consultative process involving diverse stakeholders in developing recommendations and led to the development and endorsement of the Agenda for the Protection of Cross-Border Displaced Persons (Protection Agenda).
 The Platform on Disaster Displacement (PDD) has a coordinating function in assisting states to tackle knowledge gaps, promote policy coherence and mainstream human mobility within policy formulation.
 As the follow-up process to the Nansen Initiative, it is also tasked with implementing the recommendations of the Protection Agenda.
 The Protection Agenda identifies three priority areas for future action: collecting data and enhancing knowledge; enhancing the use of humanitarian protection measures; and strengthening the management of disaster displacement risks in the country of origin (e.g. through facilitating migration with dignity as a potentially positive way to cope with disasters and climate impacts and improving the use of planned relocation as a preventative or responsive measure to disaster displacement risks).